ceri-num/uv-cdaw/FrontEnd/JS/api.md

 All attributes starting with “data-” are reserved for programmers’ use.
 They are available in the dataset property.
 {% endhint %}

-For example, if your element has an data attribute name `data-family`, you can access it:
+For example, if your element has an data attribute named `data-family`, you can access it:

 ```js
 let elm = document.querySelector("#idTest");